CoffeeAndMeeples/BG_Library_Creator/readme.md

 ## get_game()

 This function asks the user for the name of a game.
 It will continue to ask the user for a game title until a match is found in the boardgamegeek database or the user enters "Done"
-The function then either returns the unique id of the game or "Done.
+The function then either returns the unique id of the game or `"Done"`.

 ## create_game()